MiguelSavignano/react-pages/README.md

 ```

 This snippet help to render the component only if the dom node exists and use the data attribute to pass props to the component.

-If your app it not a single page application, this package help you to use the same function for render react components like a page

 ## Usage
 ## Example html